 Subject leads have specially-allocated time for carrying out the vital task of reviewing samples of the children’s work and visiting classes to observe teaching in the subject.

-This academic year (2022 - 2023) The Reception children will be following the F 1/2 units of work, taught by Mrs Fletcher.
+This academic year (2023 - 2024) The Reception children will be linking the F 1/2 units of work to their care and investigate strands of learning, taught by Mrs Smith.

-Y1 and Y2 will be covering the Yr 1 units of work, taught by Mrs Fletcher.
+Y1 and Y2 will be covering the Y2 units of work, taught by Mrs Fletcher.

 Visit From Imran